mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/nifi/1.0.0-1.9.2/security/index.md

 render: mustache
 ---

-# DC/OS {{model.techName }} Security
+# DC/OS {{ model.techName }} Security

-The DC/OS {{model.techName }} service supports DC/OS {{model.techName }}’s native transport encryption, authentication, and authorization mechanisms.
+The DC/OS {{ model.techName }} service supports DC/OS {{ model.techName }}’s native transport encryption, authentication, and authorization mechanisms.
 The service provides automation and orchestration to simplify the usage of these important features.

 ## Transport Encryption and Kerberos Authentication
-With transport encryption enabled, DC/OS {{model.techName }} will automatically deploy all nodes with the correct configuration to encrypt communication via SSL.
+With transport encryption enabled, DC/OS {{ model.techName }} will automatically deploy all nodes with the correct configuration to encrypt communication via SSL.
 The nodes will communicate securely between themselves using SSL.
-SSL authentication requires that all DC/OS {{model.techName }} Nodes present a valid certificate from which their identity can be derived for communicating between themselves.
+SSL authentication requires that all DC/OS {{ model.techName }} Nodes present a valid certificate from which their identity can be derived for communicating between themselves.
-DC/OS {{model.techName }} uses the CN of the SSL certificate as the principal for a given Node.
+DC/OS {{ model.techName }} uses the CN of the SSL certificate as the principal for a given Node.
 For example, CN={{ model.serviceName }}-0-node.demonifi, O="Mesosphere, Inc", L=San Francisco, ST=CA, C=US.

 The service uses the [DC/OS CA](/mesosphere/dcos/latest/security/ent/tls-ssl/) to generate the SSL artifacts that it uses to secure the service.
 Any client that trusts the DC/OS CA will consider the service’s certificates valid.